davidjbrossard/java-json-pep-sdk/README.md

 # Java JSON PEP SDK for XACML

-**NOTE: This project is currently in development.**
-This project provides a sample PEP SDK for Java, that generates a XACML request and response in accordance with the JSON Profile of XACML WD22.
+This project provides a PEP SDK for Java, that generates a XACML request and response in accordance with the JSON Profile of XACML 1.1.
 The project is organized into a number of submodule projects using Apache Maven.
 Please see their brief descriptions below, or see the submodule project's READMEs.